 We made changes to the Jenkins pipeline scripts to get greater flexibility in the image build, deploy only, and image build and deploy.
 This allowed us greater control in demoing these scenarios.
 The instructions can be found here: https://github.com/cloudnativedemo/icp-notes/blob/master/microclimate_notes.md

-I have included a word document that contains instructions on how to perform the following tasks:
+I have included a PDF document that contains instructions on how to perform the following tasks:

-- Testing the Microservices application (Microservice 1 and 2).
+- Testing the Microservices application (Microservice 1 and 2) Helm Release.